pragsmike/PromptCritical/docs/RISKS.md

 **Risk**: The dependency on `Failter` for evaluation creates a potential single point of failure and adds complexity to the system.

 **Mitigation**:
-- The `evaluate` command acts as a crucial abstraction layer between PromptCritical and the `Failter` backend.
+- **(Largely Mitigated)** The `evaluate` command now integrates with a much simpler, more robust `failter run --spec <path>` command.
+The declarative `spec.yml` and structured JSON output dramatically reduce integration complexity compared to the previous directory-based approach.
-- This layer can be extended to support fallback evaluation methods (e.g., direct API calls, simple rule-based scoring).
+- The `pcrit.failter` component remains a clean abstraction layer, isolating the rest of the system from the specifics of the `Failter` tool.
 - Maintain comprehensive integration tests for the `evaluate` -> `Failter` boundary.

 ### **Overall Risk Management Strategy**
-With the `v0.2` core evolutionary loop (`vary`, `evaluate`, and `select`) now complete, our risk management focus shifts from implementation to practical application.
-The modular Polylith architecture remains our primary strategic tool, as it allows us to improve or swap out individual components (selection policies, evaluation methods, storage backends) to address these risks as the system matures and is applied to more complex problems.
+With the `v0.3` refactoring of the `evaluate` command for the new Failter interface now complete, our risk management focus shifts from implementation to practical application.
+The modular Polylith architecture remains our primary strategic tool, as it allowed us to cleanly swap out the `Failter` integration logic and will allow us to improve or replace other components (selection policies, storage backends) to address these risks as the system matures.